mothermetabot/front-end-exercise/README.md

 This is an optional task and will be taken as a bonus.

-Modify your application to take the menu and social configuration and contents from a JSON file.
+Modify your application to take the menu, social configuration and other contents from a JSON file.

 ### Questions ###